-Lane Lambert enters his second season as an assistant coach with the Predators in 2012-13 after spending the previous four seasons coaching the club’s primary development affiliate in the American Hockey League, the Milwaukee Admirals.
-His responsibilities behind the bench include running the team’s forward corps, in addition to heading up the penalty kill, which ranked among the League’s Top 10 for the ninth time in the last 12 seasons in 2011-12.
+Lane Lambert enters his third season as an assistant coach with the Predators in 2013- 14, and seventh season in the organization after serving behind the bench of the club’s primary development affiliate in the American Hockey League, the Milwaukee Admirals, from 2007-11.
+Lambert’s responsi¬bilities include running the team’s forward corps, in addition to heading up the penalty kill.

 Lambert finished an 18-year playing career with the Houston Aeros in 2000-01.
 The Detroit Red Wings’ second selection, 25th overall (second round), in the 1983 NHL Entry Draft, Lambert finished his NHL career with 125 points (58g-67a) and 521 penalty minutes in 283 games with Detroit, the New York Rangers and Quebec from 1983-89.
 Lambert enjoyed his most successful NHL campaign with the Nordiques in 1987-88, recording career-highs in points (41) and assists (28) in 61 contests.

 The 48-year old Lambert also gained significant playing experience in both the American and International Hockey Leagues, posting a combined 238 points (113g-125a) in 417 games.
 He won an AHL Calder Cup title with Adirondack in 1986, and helped the Houston Aeros claim the IHL’s Turner Cup championship in 1999.

 Lambert and his wife, Andi, have two daughters, Taylor and Samantha.